 - Private access to other Google services: VMware Engine integrates with other Google Cloud services using Private Google Access and private services access.
 For a complete list of supported services, see Private access options for services.

 - DNS for workloads: For every private cloud, you decide what DNS setup is best for you.
-The NSX-T DNS service lets you forward DNS queries to certain DNS servers, and you can create your DNS server in VMware Engine or on-premises, or you can use Cloud DNS.
+The NSX-T DNS service lets you forward DNS queries to certain DNS servers, create your DNS server in VMware Engine or on-premises, or use Cloud DNS or Compute Engine.

 - DHCP server: DHCP server support for NSX-T segments is included.